Exercise And Anxiety: Does Exercise Help?

 - Panic Disorder: Unlike generalized anxiety disorder, panic disorder is characterized by intense, acute episodes of extreme anxiety.
 The panic attacks are typically unexpected and cause someone to feel major fear as well as experience physical symptoms like chest pain, dizziness, and shortness of breath.

-- Post-Traumatic Stress Disorder: Post-traumatic stress disorder (PTSD) develops after exposure to a terrifying event in which someone was seriously injured or could have potentially been seriously harmed.
+- Post-Traumatic Stress Disorder: Post-traumatic stress disorder (PTSD) develops after exposure to a terrifying event in which someone was seriously injured, could have potentially been seriously harmed or observed someone in extreme danger.
 Triggering events include natural disasters, accidents, and violent assaults.
 Someone with PTSD may experience panic attacks when they are exposed to something that reminds them of the traumatic event, like a loud noise, or experience feelings that remind them of the event, such as shock.

 - Social Anxiety Disorder: Social anxiety disorder, also known as social phobia, is characterized by feelings of anxiety or extreme self-consciousness in everyday situations involving other people.
 Some people experience social anxiety disorder only in certain situations, such as speaking in front of a crowd or eating in public.
 More severe forms of social phobia may cause someone to experience anxiety anytime they need to be around or interact with other people.